College of Technical Sciences

 Havre, MT 59501-7751

-This program prepares the graduate for employment as a teacher.
-Demand is high for teachers of Industrial Technology as there exists a national shortage in this area.
+Demand is high for teachers of Industrial Technology as there is a national shortage in this area.
 In addition, the strong technical background of graduates opens up numerous other career opportunities such as industrial training and sales, construction and industrial management, and field service representative.

 Office: Brockmann Center 210H